library(mini007)

 [[3]]$prompt

-[1] "Translate the 3 bullet points from English into German accurately, maintaining the original meaning."
+[1] "Translate the 3 bullet points summary from English to German accurately."

 Now, in order now to execute the workflow, we just need to call the invoke method which will behind the scene delegate the prompts to suitable Agents and retrieve back the final information:

-response <- lead_agent$invoke("Tell me about the economic situation in Algeria, summarize it in 3 bullet points, then translate it into German.")response- Die Wirtschaft Algeriens ist stark von Kohlenwasserstoffen abhängig, die
+response <- lead_agent$invoke("Tell me about the economic situation in Algeria, summarize it in 3 bullet points, then translate it into German.")response- Die algerische Wirtschaft erholt sich mit einem BIP-Wachstum von rund 2-3 %

 If you want to inspect the multi-agents orchestration, you have access to the agents_interaction object: